TickNet-Hnust/sign/README.md

 ## Deploy

-The site is deployed to [Netlify](https://app.netlify.com/sites/cheery-kulfi-dbe7e2/overview)
+The site is deployed to GitHub Pages

 ```shell
 $ pnpm build  # Don't care about the error message, then run: